Vance Creek Railriders

 Book early online for guaranteed seats, if available – tickets may be purchased on-site.

-The tracks trek through lush forest, crossing over and winding along creeks, ferns and moss majestically skirt the tracks
+The tracks trek through lush forest, crossing over and winding along Goldsborough Creek.
+Ferns and moss majestically skirt the tracks.

 Please read the additional details for this adventure below, and visit our Camp 1 to Shelton Trip page to learn even more about this trip.